wingytakie/AppiumECommerceHybridApp/README.md

 This is an Appium Android Project designed to work with connected phone.
+Language used: Java
+Program used: Eclipse
+Package used: Selenium, Junit, Appium, TestNG

 Chrome Driver and .APK file used is included under src folder.